MarsPresLai/YTP_research/README.md

-# YTP Research with Pecu
+# YTP Research with Prof. Pecu
 ## Hello World! by lalala